postmanlabs/labs-docs/v5/postman/environments_and_globals/variables.md

 ### Dynamic variables

 Postman has a few dynamic variables which you can use in your requests.
 Dynamic variables cannot be used in the Sandbox.
-You can only use them in the {% raw %}`{{..}}`{% endraw %} format in the request URL / headers / body.
+You can only use them in the `{{..}}` format in the request URL / headers / body.

    *   {% raw %} `{{$guid}}`{% endraw %} : Adds a v4 style guid
    *   {% raw %} `{{$timestamp}}`{% endraw %}: Adds the current timestamp